 Principal's Weekly Message

-Good afternoon Middle Creek High School families,
+Good evening Middle Creek High School families,

 Thank you in advance for your attention to these details.